 Bike Rider Hit By Truck Gets $100,000 for Face Fracture and Other Injuries

-Her daughter did not have uninsured/underinsured (UM/UIM) motorist coverage on her auto insurance policy so I could not get more money for her.
+Unfortunately, the injured bicyclist’s daughter did not have underinsured (UIM) motorist coverage on her auto insurance policy.
+Thus, I could not get more money for her.

 Bicyclist Hit by Car Gets $52,500 for Herniated Disc and Compression Fracture